vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

 2. Open Sql*Developer Click on Views--> reports
 ![](images/viewReports.png)

-3. In the reports window, Right click and select "Open Report".
+3. Under "User Defined Reports", Right click and select "Open Report".
 Open the xml file saved in step 1.
 ![](images/openReport.png)

 That is it.
 You have installed the In-Memory POC tool.
 Next, we we need to connect to the test environment.